Actively Recruiting

 • Does not understand or speak English

-• Is not a U.S. citizen or permanent U.S. resident
+• Is not a U.S. citizen or permanent resident

 • Does not use tobacco products

-• Does not want to provide SSN, residency status, or OUHSC employee status
+• Does not want to provide social security number, residency status, or employee status

-• Is not willing to abstain from smoking marijuana or cannabis during their quit attempt
+• Is not willing to abstain from smoking marijuana or cannabis during the quit attempt

 • Is not willing to upload a picture of their tobacco product

-• Is not ready to quit smoking as defined by scoring 4 or lower on the readiness to quit ladder
+• Is not ready to quit smoking (score 4 or lower on readiness ladder)

-• Has a medical condition that prevents the use of NRT without approval from a healthcare provider
+• Has a medical condition preventing use of nicotine replacement therapy without healthcare provider approval

-• Has had a serious allergic reaction or side effect from the use of NRT
+• Has had a serious allergic reaction or side effect from nicotine replacement therapy

 • Does not give permission to collect contact information